Mokaisen/brownbotics_dev/README.md

 # Preliminary results

-Robot has learnt by itself to reach the object and grasp the object, but it still is not reaching the final goal location.
+Robot has learnt to grasp objects that are inside a bin.
+When the object's geometry is too different the policy is still struggling to grasp the object.
 The development was done using isaac sim to create the robot and isaac lab for training the robot using PPO algorithm for reinforcement learning.

 Training: